alwell/a-survey-of-paramattha-dhammas/the_ephemeral_experience_of_objects.md

 9. Of which jātis are the cittas of the arahat?

-10. .Of which jātis are the cittas of the non-arahat?
+10. Of which jātis are the cittas of the non-arahat?